 - Income from source which is outside India

-If your income is more than Rs 50 lacs, you have to use the ITR-2 for income tax return filing.
-This for is applicable in case you have taxable capital gains, foreign income and agricultural income of more than Rs 5000.
+ITR-2: If your income is more than Rs 50 lacs, you have to use the ITR-2 for income tax return filing.
+This for is applicable in case you have capital gains, foreign income and agricultural income of more than Rs 5000.
 If you are partner in a farm and do not have any income by means of salary, interest etc., you have to fill up ITR-2 for return filing.
-If you have income from house property or from other sources including lottery or horse race you have to use ITR-2 for return filing.

 You cannot file ITR-2 if you have any income from business/ profession under any proprietorship.

-This form can be used by Individuals/HUF and partnership firms for the assessment year 2017-18.
+ITR-4 (Sugam): This form can be used by Individuals/HUF and partnership firms (Other than LLP) for the assessment year 2020-21.
 This is applicable for the following cases:

 - Business or Profession Income